Public Health Entomology for All

 Do you want to engage in social justice work and science?
 Would you like to learn about Public Health Entomology as a profession and learn applied entomological strategies to prevent and control vector-borne diseases that are transmitted to people by mosquitoes, ticks, and fleas?
 Apply for an internship or fellowship through Public Health Entomology For All, an exciting new opportunity for current students or recent undergraduate graduates of a Minority Serving Institution.

-Applications for 2024 Internships and One-Year Fellowships are closed.
+Applications for 2025 Internships and One-Year Fellowships will open on December 15.

 About the Program